Search

 Existing licenses: (Re-)authorization and grandfathering for existing institutions

-Existing payment institutions and e-Money institutions must actively review their license and have it reconfirmed.
-In principle, there is an obligation to submit a (re)confirmation within the transitional periods provided for. authorization request.
+Existing payment institutions and e-Money institutions must actively review their license and have them reconfirmed.
+In principle, there is an obligation to submit a (re)confirmation within the transitional periods provided for.

 However, automatic authorizations and register entries will be made as a rule.
 This requires evidence to be submitted to the supervisory authority that the institution also meets the stricter requirements (e.g. with regard to resolution plans, including ensuring outsourcing continuity).